huri000/SwiftEntryKit/README.md

 ## Requirements

+- iOS 9 or any higher version.
+- SwiftEntryKit leans heavily on [QuickLayout](https://github.com/huri000/QuickLayout) to layout the views programmatically.
-The library has not been tested with iOS 8 or lower.
+- The library has not been tested with iOS 8 or lower.

 ## Installation

-This library is still WIP and will be formally released very soon.
+SwiftEntryKit is still WIP and will be formally released very soon.

 ## Usage